 How to Sell a House in a Bad Neighborhood

 There are a few things you can do when you have a great house in a not-so-stellar neighborhood.
-The first things you’ll want to do is to check out your real estate agent, up the curb appeal, make sure you disclose everything, offer incentives, and price accordingly.
+The first things you'll want to do is find the best real estate agent for the job, up the curb appeal, and price accordingly.

 Find the Right Real Estate Agent

 If you are selling your house FSBO, you may want to re-think that.
-Selling your house yourself is difficult, but the rough neighborhood will make the task significantly more difficult.
-Consider using a real estate agent who has a history of selling homes in the area that you are wanting to sell in.
+Selling your home yourself is difficult, but the rough neighborhood will make the task significantly more difficult.
+Consider using a real estate agent who has a history of selling homes in your area.

 If you are using a real estate agent, make sure the lines of communication are open and they aren't costing you the sale to save their pride.
 Some real estate agents don't want to drop their price because they feel they're "right" while others are just plain inexperienced.
 In both cases, your real estate agent isn't taking the necessary steps to sell your house and it needs to be talked about.